amelielabs/amelie-docs/content/db/architecture.md

 Using this approach would allow to implement even more efficient JIT (Just-In-Time) compilation to machine code in the future, using bytecode as an intermidient representation.

-### Partitioning

-All tables are partitioned (having at least 1 partition).
-Partitions are created on each backend worker for parallel access or modification.

-Partitions are implemented as dedicated **`pods`** and work as coroutines with dedicated serial queues.
-Backends workers host Pods.
-There is no strict association between the partitions (pods) and backends.
-This enables independent dynamic scaling, moving, and rebalancing pods between backends.

-Tables can be directly joined with other tables and used in subqueries.
-Amelie coordinates access to partitions created on other backends for those cases to avoid concurrent writes simultaneously.

 ### Deterministic Executor

 Amelie follows a deterministic transaction processing approach.